 You might (or might not) heard of them yet but you can also find a taste of Amsterdam, Greece, and China here.
 So if you happen to be in Cebu for a day or two, ditch your passports for now and brace yourself for a multi-national tour without leaving Cebu.

-Disclaimer: Sharing this experience during my boyfriend’s two weeks visit in Cebu last August.
+Disclaimer: Sharing this experience during my a friend’s visit in Cebu last August.
 We had the tour on August 22, 2017, and the prices that I’m about to mention are based on how much was asked of us.
 Not sure if this is the cheapest since I also didn’t try to haggle.
 So as a piece of advice, try to read other blogs and compare the prices so you’ll have an estimate for your trip. 🙂

 Starting point: JY Square Mall